DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-2-instructions.md

 </details>

+#### 🧪🐾  Testing

 Test with a prompt like:

-“Can you show me the details for animal with ID cat-002?”
+> “Can you show me the details for animal with ID cat-002?”

 <details>
 <summary>🐞 Common Errors + Debugging Tips</summary>